EtiamNullam/MaterialColor/BUILDING.md

     `New-Item -ItemType SymbolicLink GameManaged -Value <GameInstallationDirectory>\OxygenNotIncluded_Data\Managed`

 - Set your preferred output path in `Common\BuildActions\OutputPath.txt`
-- Be sure that PowerShell scripts are allowed to run [More info](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_execution_policies)
+- ~~Be sure that PowerShell scripts are allowed to run [More info](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_execution_policies)

+    Changing execution policy is no longer needed